University of Lynchburg President Dr. Kenneth R. Garren sent the following message to members of the LC campus community Thursday evening:

 - Wellness: We strive to foster the well-being, in its many forms, of the members of the College community.

-These three values describe Lynchburg College’s beliefs.
+These three values describe University of Lynchburg’s beliefs.

 These values describe each of us.

 I ask each of us to promote understanding, inclusion and to connect with community members who, as a result of the election, feel uncertain, fearful, or confused.
-We are proud of what Lynchburg College stands for and we must always ensure a welcoming environment for students, faculty and staff who come from diverse backgrounds various perspectives.
+We are proud of what University of Lynchburg stands for and we must always ensure a welcoming environment for students, faculty and staff who come from diverse backgrounds various perspectives.

 Kenneth R. Garren, PhD